chronoxor/CppBenchmark/README.md

 ===============================================================================
 ```

-## Example 3: Benchmark with static fixture
+## Example 3: Benchmark with static preset
-Static fixture will be constructed once per each benchmark, will be the same for
+Static preset will be constructed once per each benchmark, will be the same for
 each attempt / iteration and will be destructed at the end of the benchmark.

 ```C++